godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 |  8   |  As 7  |           |      |      |

 ### Step 2.
 **Create the banner.** This part, much like step 1, is mostly for roleplay, but the Company is much more roleplay-driven anyway.
 The Company banner is the logo for its Breakers, and represents them among other Companies in the League.

+Work with your fellow Breakers to draw a small banner for your Company.
 ### Step 3.
 ### Step
 ### Step